Adonias saga: Synopsis

 throne of Syria.
 The romance is characterized by extensive battle accounts.

 In the assessment of Otto J. Zitzelsberger, ‘Adonias saga, which runs to seventy-one chapters, is unnecessarily prolonged by its unrelenting account of large-scale military preparations and actions as well as duels and other single encounters.
 It is also overloaded with stock banquets, hunting scenes, and hyperbole associated with the genre to which it belongs'.

 Manuscripts

-The saga is preserved in dozens of manuscripts from various periods, attesting to its popularity, with the oldest being vellum books from the 15th century.
-The saga itself is believed to have been written in the latter part of the 14th century or the beginning of the 15th century.
-The text appears complete, but the prologue is preserved in only one of the manuscripts, AM 593 a 4to, which is thought to have been written in the latter part of the 15th century.
 Kalinke and Mitchell identified the following early manuscripts of the saga: